 Asbestos, a fiber used in many construction materials and insulation, has been extremely lethal to those who have inhaled its fibers and dust particles.
-Asbestos can look similar to fiberglass and the material is heat resistant and very durable.
-The inhaling of asbestos can lead to a range of problems, some including asthma, asbestosis, and mesothelioma.
+The inhalation of asbestos can lead to a range of problems, some including asthma, asbestosis and mesothelioma.

-Mesothelioma is a disease that attacks the membranes around the lungs, heart, and abdominal cavity.
+Mesothelioma is a disease that attacks the membranes around the lungs, heart and abdominal cavity.
 The actual cells of the mesothelium become abnormal, dividing without order or control.
 According to the National Cancer Institute, the mesothelium is a membrane that protects and covers most of our body’s internal organs.
-The mesothelium has two layers of cells.
-There is one layer that immediately surrounds the organ and then the other layer forms a sac around it.
+The mesothelium has two layers of cells: one layer that immediately surrounds the organ, and another that forms a sac around it.

-Mesothelioma is a rare cancer and takes anywhere from 20 to 60 years for someone to begin to develop symptoms.
-Those who are most susceptible to mesothelioma are people who worked in asbestos mines, employees in construction companies, employees in shipyards, and people who manufactured asbestos products.
+Mesothelioma is a rare cancer.
+It takes anywhere from 20 to 60 years for someone to begin to develop symptoms.
+Those who are most susceptible to mesothelioma are people who worked in asbestos mines, employees in construction companies, shipyard employees and people who manufactured asbestos products.
 Men are affected three to five times more by this disease than women.
-In any year, there are around 2,000 people who are diagnosed with mesothelioma each year.
+In any year, around 2,000 people are diagnosed with mesothelioma.

-The two most common types of mesothelioma are peritoneal mesothelioma (abdomen organs) and pleural mesothelioma (lung cancer) which is the most common type of mesothelioma.
+The two most common types of mesothelioma are peritoneal mesothelioma (abdomen organs) and pleural mesothelioma (lung cancer), the most common type of mesothelioma.